Complaints we receive about charges include claims that a consumer has been charged:

 Rules in the Telecommunications Consumer Protections Code about charges include:

-In its critical information summary for a product a provider must include a section called ‘Information about pricing’, giving the following information where relevant:
+In its critical information summary for a product a provider must include, in under two pages per product and by using clear headings, the following information where relevant:

 - the minimum monthly charge (where calculable)